-- Whole grain crackers.
+- Whole-grain crackers.
 It’s not just a coincidence that you immediately want to take a nap after chowing down on a carb-heavy meal.
 Carbs cause your body’s blood sugar levels to spike, which appears to play a role in regulating your body’s sleep-wake clock, suggests a recent Japanese study.
 Still, you’ll probably get a stomachache and end up tossing and turning all night—by devouring a gigantic bowl of pasta.
-So pick a lighter option, like a handful whole grain crackers.
+So pick a lighter option, like a handful of whole-grain crackers.

 - Cherries.
 They’re the only edible source of the sleep hormone melatonin, so consider having a bowlful for dessert.
 If they’re not in season, opt for thawed frozen cherries or a glass of tart cherry juice.
 Drinking two glasses daily helped people with insomnia sleep for 90 more minutes, found one study published in the Journal of the Federation of American Societies for Experimental Biology.